 The applications used to be made via post through GV79 form which is no longer available for internet download.
 If you wish to apply by post you need to contact Traffic Commissioners office and they may be able to send you the form.
 Paper application takes longer to process and it is much easier and quicker to apply online.
 Majority of correctly completed applications take seven weeks to process.
-There is also an opportunity to apply for interim licence which is a permission to operate before the licence is granted.
-However, the decision about this is not granted instantly and you will need to wait for the interim licence to be granted before operating.
+There is also an opportunity to apply for Interim Licence which is the permission to operate before the full licence is granted.
+You must wait for the Interim Licence to be granted before starting to operate.
 It is important to remember that operating vehicles without a licence or before the licence is granted is illegal and is likely to trigger disciplinary action from Traffic Commissioner.
 Your application may be refused!

 Application fee - £257 payable to TC at the point of application.
 Card payments taken with online application ( Non refundable)

 Public Notice - payable to the newspaper or their agent.
-This fee depends on the newspaper but it is normally in a region o £200 - £250
+This fee depends on the newspaper but it is normally in a region of £200 - £250

 Interim application £68 you may choose to apply for interim permit which payable at the point of application